How to account for your furry friends with estate planning

 The legal way to address a caretaker is to address it right in your will.
 You can even outline provisions for how to care for the animal.
 While you cannot leave money to an animal directly, you can set aside money for a caretaker for use for your pet.
 Make sure to note that the person can only receive the money once they’ve agreed to take responsibility for your pet.

 A pet trust is a more secure estate planning avenue, but also more complicated and expensive.
 With a trust you can hold a caretaker accountable and lay out exactly how the pet should be cared for, and even leave money to help fulfill those requirements.
 Then, you name a person represent you in court, if necessary, to enforce the terms of the trust.
 While pet trusts create a legal obligation to care for your pet on your terms, they also take a lot of planning and are expensive to set up (think: thousands of dollars).

 Regardless of if you choose a will or a trust, it’s a good idea to set aside money for pet care.
 First, calculate what you spend on your pet per year—including veterinarian visits, food, litter, grooming, walking services, leashes, toys, and other expenses—then multiply that by your pet’s life expectancy.
 Now add extra for unexpected costs, considering medical events that could arise as your pet gets older.
 The money will be given to the caretaker in a lump sum.

 If you pick a caregiver that you trust to take care of your pet in the best possible way, a will is probably all you need.
 With some foresight and planning, you can guarantee your pet will live a safe, happy life, even if you can’t be there to provide it.
-If you have any questions about how to manage estate planning for your pet, contact Anselmo Lindberg Oliver for more information.
+If you have any questions about how to manage estate planning for your pet, contact Anselmo Lindberg & Associates for more information.